shashwat2645/shashwat2645/README.md

 # Hi there 👋, I'm Shashwat Singh

 Welcome to my GitHub!
-I'm a passionate tech enthusiast diving deep into **Artificial Intelligence, Robotics, IoT, and App Development**.
-I love building cool projects that combine hardware and software, and I'm always experimenting with new technologies.
+I’m a tech enthusiast focused on Artificial Intelligence, Machine Learning, and Data Analysis.
+I enjoy working with data, building ML models, and turning insights into practical solutions—especially when theory meets real-world use cases.

 ---